 A tiny beating blob, a heart beat!

-The doctor came later and said it was most likely that I had been carrying twins and that I had lost one of my babies.
-At that point in time to me I still had a baby and that was enough.
-As the years have passed I have pondered this and the fact that I lost a baby, a twin to my beautiful daughter it is hard that I can never know for sure and I feel that I have no way to grieve the lost, or address the unknown possibility that there was another baby that I never got to know.
-It’s a strange feeling not knowing, not able to find answers and I guess in someways I have had to let go because I cannot mourn, mourn the loss of something that may never have been.
+The doctor came later and said they thought that I had been carrying twins and that I had lost one of my babies.
+As the years have passed I have pondered this and the fact that I lost a baby, a twin to my beautiful daughter, and I feel that I have no way to grieve the loss, or address the unknown possibility that there was another baby that I never got to know.
+It’s a strange feeling not knowing, not able to find answers.

-I was fortunate, many women do lose their babies and miscarriage is surprisingly common, in fact the figures show about 1 in 5 pregnancies end through one.
+I was fortunate, many women lose their babies, and miscarriage is surprisingly common, in fact the figures show about 1 in 5 pregnancies end.
 Some women even go on to have many miscarriages.
 The consequences are devastating to the woman, her partner and their families.
-If a woman does miscarry or has a pregnancy that’s threatened it’s vital that she and her partner gets support, understanding and clear information on what’s happening and in time investigations.
-I know I felt very confused and alone at times and unsure of what was happening, I felt like I wasn’t really advised as to what to do, whether I should rest, or continue with daily activities.
-I was given very little information and I felt like the lost of my baby would have been no more than a daily occurrence for those that cared for me.
-Obviously it’s really important that women get support with the physical issues but also the emotional side when a baby is lost.
-Often partners too voice that they felt invisible and ignored, we can forget they are suffering too.
+If a woman does miscarry or has a pregnancy that’s threatened it’s vital that she and her partner get support, understanding and clear information on what’s happening and in time investigations.
+I know I felt very confused and alone at times and unsure of what was happening.
+I felt like I wasn’t really advised as to what to do, whether I should rest, or continue with daily activities.
+I was given very little information and I felt like the lost of my babies would have been no more than a daily occurrence for those that cared for me.
+The loss of one baby was ignored because I had another and no one ever asked me how I felt or if I needed to talk.
+Obviously it’s really important that women get support with the medical side but also the emotional side when a baby is lost.
+Partners too often voice that they felt invisible and ignored, we can forget they are suffering too.

 “Available studies suggest that after a miscarriage 30%–50% of women experience anxiety symptoms and 10%–15% experience depressive symptoms, which commonly persist up to four months.
 These symptoms have been conceptualised as a pattern of grief following the loss of a baby.
 Miscarriage is also viewed as a traumatic event, distressing all the affected women to a greater or lesser degree.
 Unfortunately, hospital staff are often not sensitised to provide support for the emotional distress associated with a miscarriage.”
 WHO (World Health Organisation)